Main Line Kitchen Design compares the construction of Kitchen Cabinet Brands.

 Kitchen cabinet brands using frameless construction are made with either a 5/8″ or 3/4″ thick plywood or particleboard box.
 Of course, thicker is better and a plywood box is superior construction wise but will not work with some of the high gloss laminate and foil finishes that are popular in the European style cabinetry.
 With these finishes only particleboard sides are possible.

-Knowledgeable cabinet professionals usually agree on a few things.
+Knowledgeable cabinet professionals usually agree on a few things-

-The hinges and drawers are attached to solid wood in framed cabinetry as opposed to the particle board in most frameless lines.
-A well-made framed cabinet will last almost forever, however, will simply become scratched and possibly out of fashion with the passing years.
 Frameless lines require designers to consider the frameless cabinetry’s construction limitations and to keep door widths and drawer widths to a minimum to avoid undue stress on the cabinetry.
-Even designing this way, the average lifespan of a well-made frameless line is probably 20 years, especially if you are hard on things in general.
+Even designing this way, the average lifespan of a well-made frameless line is probably 20 to 25 years, particularly if you are hard on things in general.

-Popular frameless cabinetry lines are:
+Popular frameless kitchen cabinet brands are:

 IKEA, Kitchen Craft, Poggenpohl, Merit Kitchens, Pedini, Ultra Craft Cabinetry.
 Design-Craft and most Merillat and Omega styles.
 The majority of the cabinetry coming from Europe and Canada is frameless.